x

 If you have any reason to believe your employer discriminated against you when making the decision to make you redundant, you should gather all necessary evidence before making a claim.
 You can also take legal action against an employer if you were not informed of your redundancy beforehand, or if you have not been given a fair settlement.
 If you are unsure of your position, you should seek advice from Giambrone and Partners’ experience employment lawyers who will be able to advise you as to whether there is a case to answer.

-How Can Giambrone and Partners Help My Redundancy Case?
+How Can Giambrone and Partners Help with my?

 At Giambrone and Partners, we fully understand how stressful being made redundant can be.
 We will always handle your case with empathy, implementing mediation with your employer to help you obtain the outcome you deserve.